glomerulus-lab/fact-conv/README.md

 # Learning and Aligning Structured Random Feature Networks
 This is the repo for the Learning and Aligning Structured Random Feature Networks paper, accepted at the ICLR Re-Align 2024 workshop.
-The important code used in the paper is located in the `FactConv` directory.
+The code for our factorized covariance and rainbow sampling methods can be found in the `FactConv` directory and the code for Randomized Scattering Networks can be found in `RSN_experiments`.

 ## Factorized Random Feature Convolutions
 Our Factorized Covariance module is located in `FactConv/conv_modules.py` and can be called similarly to a nn.Conv2d module, like so `m = FactConv2d(in_channels=3, out_channels=32, kernel_size=(3,3))`.